n3rada/MSSQLand/README.md

 ![MSSQLand chaining capabilities](./media/chain.png)

 MSSQLand is a C# Microsoft SQL Server (MSSQL / MS SQL) post-exploitation tool built for red team operators.
-Designed to run inside the target environment directly through your beacons (e.g., using `execute-assembly` in Cobalt Strike or Havoc), it allows you to traverse linked server chains, impersonate any login encountered along the way, and emerge from the last hop with any desired action — all with minimal OPSEC footprint and no external dependencies.
+Designed to run inside the target environment directly through your beacons (e.g., using `execute-assembly` in Cobalt Strike or Havoc or any `dotnet` command), it allows you to traverse linked server chains, impersonate any login encountered along the way, and emerge from the last hop with any desired action.
+All with minimal OPSEC footprint and no external dependencies.

 - **Linked server traversal**: automatic `OPENQUERY` / `EXEC AT` wrapping across arbitrarily deep chains
 - **Impersonation**: `EXECUTE AS LOGIN` at every hop with cascading multi-user impersonation